 By mid-November, news of the corner store had spread and store owner, Ramiz was featured in Lake Elmo newspaper.
 Click here to read the full article

 At the end of the pilot in January 2014, we had received nothing but positive feedback from the community, Ramiz’s customers and our network of partners on this project.
 Ramiz had seen an increase in sales of the fruits and vegetables since the November launch, which indicates that his customers are recognizing his store a place to buy produce within walking distance of Cimarron.
 Our team has deepened the connection with the Cimarron community and Lake Elmo has a whole, by having a presence (physically through store promos, and visibly through signage and other marketing) in a busy, high traffic store.
 And, we have developed and strengthened another community partner with Ramiz and the Lake Elmo Market.
 Together, we continue to create access to healthy, and fresh food year round.

-As the project moves into 2015, we are happy to report sales are turning a little profit for Ramiz which will help him continue to offer the produce going forward.
-The Cimarron Garden will be providing Ramiz with fresh garden vegetables this summer from the garden located next door.
+As the project moves into 2018, we are happy to report sales are turning a little profit for Ramiz which will help him continue to offer the produce going forward.
 We will continue to promote and support The Lake Elmo Market in our 2015 Cimarron Community Newsletter published during the spring, summer and fall.